Quit smoking treatments & alternatives – Pills, gum, devices & more

 Comment: The problem is that E-cigarettes are just another nicotine delivery system but with currently unknown side effects.
 There continues to be a significant on-going cost and you are not free of nicotine addiction while opening yourself up to unknown long-term side effects.
 It has also been noted that many people continue to smoke and vape, and therefore end up increasing their nicotine consumption but without any decrease in health risk compared to someone who just smokes.

-Read more about How to Stop Vaping with Allen Carr’s Easyway
+Read more about How to Quit Vaping with Allen Carr’s Easyway

 IQOS Heat-Not-Burn Tobacco Products